High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 If your user isn’t spending much time at all on the page, then this is a signal that maybe you need to do a little more to entice the user to stay on your site.

-Bounce Rate Offender 5: Titles & Meta Descriptions That Don’t Match The Content
+Bounce Rate Offender 5: Titles & Meta Descriptions That Don’t Match the Content

 The title tag and meta description summarise your page content.